 If you’re only checking manually, you’re catching maybe 10% of them — the ones that happen to appear while you’re watching.

 Finding the post is step one.
 The reply is step two, and it’s where most founders fumble.
+The structure that converts without getting flagged: acknowledge the problem, give the useful answer, mention your product as context.

 Don’t: Lead with your product.
 “Try ReplyGain!” as a first reply kills the thread and gets you flagged for spam.